pcpetty/Causal-Inference-Wheat-Yields-Analysis/README.md

 ## Repository Structure

+Causal-Inference-Wheat-Yields-Analysis/
-Causal-Inference-Wheat-Yields-Analysis/ ├── data/ # Folder containing raw and processed data files ├── scripts/ # Folder containing R scripts for data processing and analysis ├── figures/ # Folder containing figures and visualizations generated from the analysis ├── docs/ # Additional documentation and resources ├── Causal-Inference-Cover-Crops-Wheat-Yields.Rmd # RMarkdown file with full analysis ├── README.md # Project documentation (this file) └── requirements.txt # List of R packages required for the analysis
+├── data/                          # Folder containing raw and processed data files ├── figures/                       # Folder containing figures and visualizations generated from the analysis ├── Causal-Inference-Cover-Crops-Wheat-Yields.Rmd  # RMarkdown file with full analysis ├── README.md                      # Project documentation (this file) └── requirements.txt               # List of R packages required for the analysis

 ## Data